 If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 If everything goes right, your website will be indexed automatically—but what if it isn’t?
-Or what if only some of your web pages are indexed?
+Or what if only some of your web pages are indexed or your index web pages?

-This guide will teach you all about Google’s index and how to make sure all your content is indexed appropriately which is fundamental for SEO.
+This guide will teach you all about Google index and how to make sure all your content is indexed appropriately which is fundamental for SEO.

-Google keeps a regularly self-updating “index” of pages on the web so it can generate search engine results pages (SERPs) faster.
-Again, it’s best to think of this index as a kind of library that Google can easily sort through when necessary; if your pages aren’t in the index, they aren’t going to be in the SERPs.
+Google keeps a regularly self-updating “index” of relevant pages on the web so it can generate search engines results pages (SERPs) faster.
+Again, it’s best to think of this Google indexas a kind of library that Google can easily sort through when necessary; if your pages aren’t in the index, they aren’t going to be in the SERPs.

-Google uses automated bots (known as spiders, or Googlebot, the specific name for Google’s web spider) to constantly scouring the Internet for new content and new websites to add to the index.
+Google uses automated bots (known as spiders, or Googlebot, the specific name for Google’s web spider) to constantly scouring the Internet for new content and newly launched websites to add to the index.

-Any new pages or significant amounts of information added to a webpage are noted by Google.
+Any new pages or significant amounts of information added to a web pages are noted by Google.
 Each page from a website is indexed by a web crawler for content value and for future search requests by consumers.

-A future Internet customer may search by using certain key words and the key words may find a webpage with certain content or image content.
+A future Internet customer may search by using certain key words and the key words may find a web pages with certain content or image content.

 Google search engines and web crawlers know about each new bit of information printed or posted on a webpage as it is being posted.